 Fargesia murielae 'Dino' is a fantastic, very hardy bamboo with bright green stems fading to a yellow-green as they mature.
 It is an excellent bamboo for a pot, rarely reaching any more than 4 metres in height.
 Happy in most soils and situations, but preferably not a dry, sun-baked spot.
 Tolerant of shade and a very reliable clump former.
 Keep well watered until established in the ground; if growing in a pot, then just keep well watered!
 Very architectural and easy to grow.
 One of the hardiest

-- Eventual Size: Up to 4 metres, but can be pruned
+- Eventual Size: 4 -5 metres, but can be pruned

 - Position: Shade to part shade